Revisiting Shikhmurzaev's approach to the contact line problem: Introduction

+In Section \ref{S2}, we rederive the model in situations which might contain contact lines at the boundary of the solid, liquid and gas phases.
+We made the derivation as mathematically rigorous as possible, using the physical ideas of Bedeaux et al \cite{BAM}, as well as Shikhmurzaev's.
+One of the issues that we try to clarify is the boundary conditions at the contact lines.
+It was indicated in \cite{bil06} that there is a missing boundary condition which is not included in the original derivation of Shikhmurzaev (in \cite{shikh93}, \cite{shikh97}).
+In \cite{bothe}, the authors also indicated the requirement of an additional boundary condition, although the one derived in \cite{bothe} is slightly different from the one in \cite{bil06}.
+In our derivation, we obtain the need for the additional boundary condition and we obtain the same one suggested in \cite{bothe}.
+This additional condition is required in order to obtain a well-posed mathematical problem.

-The thin film equation has been discussed in many works, both experimentally and theoretically, taking into account different theories and approaches, and to answer different questions.
+In Section \ref{S3}, we derive different lubrication models using Shikhmurzaev's approach to the contact line problem.
+Here the motivation is to obtain in the particular setting of thin films, a simpler reduced model than the original one, in which the differences between this approach and the other solution models of the contact line problem (for example, Navier boundary condition, disjoining pressure, precursor film etc) can be compared.
+Thin film equations have been discussed in many works, both experimentally and theoretically, taking into account different theories and approaches, and to answer different questions.
 Derivation of the classical thin film equation in case of a droplet can be found in, for example \cite{greenspan78, HS}, while in \cite{GGO}, the authors have considered thin film equations introducing the slip parameter in the model.
 On the other hand, there are other lubrication models, such as of a thin fluid in the Hele-Shaw cell \cite{CPG}, of Darcy flow \cite{GO}, rupture of thin film subject to van der Waals forces \cite{ED}, considering different orders of magnitude of the slip-length parameter \cite{MWW}, for an active gel \cite{KMW}, for surfactant driven viscous film \cite{GW}.
 In \cite{shikh2005}, the author has discussed a rupture phenomenon in the framework of the thin film approximation.
+Also an approximation of Shikhmurzaev's model for a gravity driven flow on an inclined plane has been considered in \cite{bil08}.
+In particular, the asymptotic behaviour of the solutions in a thin film setting has been computed.
 We refer to the review paper \cite{W} for an overview.
 The classical work showing the existence of a weak solution corresponding to the zero contact angle goes back to \cite{BF90}.
 Also we mention the recent work \cite{GT} where the authors establish the existence of a global in time solution of the full contact line problem, provided the data is sufficiently close to the equilibrium value and the equilibrium contact angle may vary between $0$ and $\pi$.